videlais/story-grammar/README.md

 npm run build
 ```

+This creates:

+- **TypeScript declaration files** in the `types/` directory
-This creates TypeScript declaration files and JavaScript modules in the `dist/` directory.
+- **JavaScript modules** in the `dist/` directory

+The separated structure keeps type definitions cleanly organized from compiled code.

 ### Webpack Bundle